terraform-google-modules/terraform-google-dataflow/README.md

 # Terraform Google Dataflow Module

+This module handles opiniated Dataflow job configuration and deployments.

 The resources/services/activations/deletions that this module will create/trigger are:
 - Create a  GCS bucket for temporary job data
 - Create a Dataflow job